GooFit/GooFit/docs/documentation.md

         git clone git://github.com/GooFit/GooFit.git
         cd GooFit
+        git checkout v1.0.0

 -   If necessary, edit the Makefile so the variable `CUDALOCATION` points to your local CUDA install.

--   Compile GooFit with `gmake` or `make`.
-Do not be alarmed by warning messages saying that such-and-such a function’s stack size could not be statically determined; this is an unavoidable (so far) side effect of the function-pointer implementation discussed in section
+-   Compile with `gmake`.
+    Do not be alarmed by warning
+    messages saying that such-and-such a function’s stack size could not be statically determined; this is an unavoidable (so far) side effect of the function-pointer implementation discussed in section